WoWs-Builder-Team/FilteredGameParams2Json/README.md

 **mo2json.py** arguments:
 - --filter: The filter.
 A csv file.
 Each line is the used keys.
 (Required)
 - --mofile: WoWS localization file.
 (Required)
+- --missing: Outputs the not found indexes to a text file.
+(Optional)
 - --out: Output file (optional) (default: strings.json)

 ### DEPENDENCIES: